gggeek/db-3v4l/README.md

 ## Requirements

-* Docker X.Y or later.
+* Docker: 1.13 or later.

-* Docker-compose 1.13 or later
+* Docker-compose: version 1.10 or later

+* minimum RAM, CPU, Disk space: these have not been measured, but you probably want something better than a raspberry pi...

+## Quick Start

-## Installation
+### Installation

     cd docker && touch containers.env.local && docker-compose build